nushighedu/nushhack24/README.md

 npm install
 ```

+3. To access AI features, you will need to obtain an OpenAI API Key and set it as the environment variable `NEXT_PUBLIC_OPENAI_API_KEY`.

-3. Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to start playing.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to start playing.